 - The statue is a replica of the equestrian sculpture found in Lafayette Park in Washington, D.C. in which Major General Andrew Jackson is portrayed reviewing his troops at the Battle of New Orleans on January 8, 1815.
 He restrains his rearing mount with a steady hand while raising his hat in a salute to his troops with the other hand.

 - The statue is nine feet tall and weighs 2,800 pounds.
 The primary material is bronze and the base material is concrete, covered with rocomat marble to complement The Landing’s exterior finishes.

-- Eight of The Landing’s tenants have been here since The Landing opened in 1987.
+- Five of The Landing’s tenants have been here since The Landing opened in 1987.

 - The Landing has over 1000 feet of dock space available for public use.